Quickstart

 Section titled “4.
 Seed sample data”After login, your catalog is empty.
 The fastest way to populate it is the

-maps from public, openly-licensed data by writing into a running GeoLens instance
+public, openly licensed data by writing into a running GeoLens instance via its

 Seeder prerequisites